 There are a few other reasons Lapland is an affordable Arctic location.
 First is the infrastructure that crisscrosses Lapland and connects us to the world.
 Another is the 25% national film incentive.
 And perhaps the most useful are the production companies and skilled, knowledgeable people that live and work in Lapland who know how to best take advantage of the polar night, vast snowscapes, Midnight Sun and more.

-Here are some numbers to consider when filming, for example, scripted television:
+Here are some numbers (per 2019) to consider when filming, for example, scripted television: